 Lemon Rosemary Sourdough Bread

 This is one of the breads I make the most in the summertime.
 It has a light fresh flavor due to the lemon zest that I absolutely love.
-If you don't have a pot of rosemary growing at your house your missing out.
+If you don't have a pot of rosemary growing at your house you're missing out.
 Plant rosemary for luck and smell rosemary to remember.
-Fresh herbs - such as rosemary makes sourdough bread have a new flavor all its own.
+Fresh herbs – such as rosemary makes sourdough bread have a new flavor all its own.
 It will be a favorite of yours, I'm sure.

 Servings: 1 loaf

 - 50 grams Bubbly Sourdough Starter – (1/4 cup.
 See step 1 of instructions)

 - 350 grams warm water (80 degrees F) – (1-1/3 cups plus 2 tablespoons)

 - 500 grams Bread Flour – (4 cups plus 2 tablespoons) You can use other flours, too: white unbleached flour, white whole wheat, spelt.
 Whole wheat flour will be more dense and won’t rise as much as white flour.
 For your first few loaves you’ll have more success if you don’t use it.
 Don’t use gluten free flours.